General Course Requirements

 Dental College of Georgia

 According to the ADEA Official Guide to Dental Schools for 2017-2018, the Dental College of Georgia does accept AP credit for both prerequisites and electives.
-However, double check with the schools website for the most up to date information
+However, double check the schools website for the most up-to-date information

 Should I major in Biology?

-Although a life-science major such as Biology may offer the most practical route to completing the requirements for admission into dental school, it is not required.
+Although a life-science major such as Biology may offer the most practical route to completing the requirements for admission into dental school, you are not limited to only the life science majors.
 It is more important that you choose a major that best fits your interests.
-As long as you show proficiency in the sciences and a general pattern of challenging yourself, your major is largely unimportant to admission committees.
+As long as you show proficiency in the sciences (via pre-requisites and the DAT) and a general pattern of challenging yourself, your major is largely unimportant to admission committees.